nicholaswmin/automap/benchmark/bench/README.md

 `runner.run(tasks)` accepts an array of tasks.

-Each task is an object with:
+A single task should be an object with the following properties:

 | property    | type   	    | description                                     |
 |-----------	|-------------|-----------------------------------------------	|